-\Maximum wireless signal rates are the physical rates derived from IEEE Standard 802.11 specifications.
-Actual wireless data throughput and wireless coverage are not guaranteed and will vary as a result of 1) environmental factors, including building materials, physical objects, and obstacles, 2) network conditions, including local interference, volume and density of traffic, product location, network complexity, and network overhead, and 3) client limitations, including rated performance, location, connection, quality, and client condition.

-\Use of MU-MIMO requires clients to also support MU-MIMO.
+^{}Maximum wireless signal rates are the physical rates derived from IEEE Standard 802.11 specifications.
+Actual wireless data throughput and wireless coverage are not guaranteed and will vary as a result of network conditions, client limitations, and environmental factors, including building materials, obstacles, volume and density of traffic, and client location.
+Use of MU-MIMO requires clients to also support MU-MIMO.